Goncalves2525/real-estate-management-system/docs/sprintB/us007/02.analysis/Readme.md

-# US 007 - As an unregistered endUser, register in the system to buy, sell or rent properties
+# US 007 - As an unregistered person, register in the system to buy, sell or rent properties

 ## 2. Analysis